 During stage one, case study farms will be selected then investigated using current management under historical, 2030, and 2050 climate scenarios and using both incremental and variable approaches.

 Stage two will then investigate adaptation options which aim to improve profitability and resilience under future climate scenarios.
 Adaptation options explored will have consistent themes across the sites, but with site specificity.

 To support investigation of adaptation options the project teams will each draw on the input of a regional reference group.
 These groups of 6-8 farmers, advisors and researchers will be formed with advice from the relevant SALRC or NABRC committees.
 These groups will play a key role in ensuring that that the work is regionally relevant by informing the selection of case study farms, defining the adaptation options to be examined, testing modelling assumptions, and providing critical feedback on the project results.
 An iterative approach will be used incorporating cycles of feedback from the regional groups.
 Reference groups will include leading farmers and consultants in each region.

-In order to consider wider longer term transformative level options the project team – in conjunction with other program partners - will in the early stages of the project develop an additional (single) reference group drawing on a range of expertise and skills from other industry areas or other industries.
-The task of this group will be to inform the development of R&D priorities that are longer term and higher risk but with a view to delivering transformational level change to the industry and its capacity to adapt to future climate scenarios.
+The NEXUS will also consider wider, longer-term transformative level adaptation options.
+These options will be modelled on the case study farms to inform the development of R&D priorities that are longer term and higher risk but with a view to delivering transformational level change to the industry and its capacity to adapt to future climate scenarios.

 Identification of priority recommendations for RD&A investments across grazing systems in eastern Australia is a required outcome of each Nexus project.
 The research team will seek to develop a series of regional recommendations for beef and sheep grazing systems in each of the following categories: